itsjohncs/johncs.com/content/posts/zealotry.rst

 In my day-to-day I see zealotry manifest in people when they look at a single thing-to-optimize and give it unfair weight.
 Here's some examples from the software engineering world:

-* premature optimization can be motivated by putting unnecessary weight on speed
+* premature optimization can be motivated by putting undue weight on speed
-* useful things like project estimates can be thrown out because developers can be too focussed on the inevitable innaccuracy of them
+* useful things like project estimates can be thrown out because developers can be too focused on the inevitable inaccuracy of them
-* code reviews can be unnecessarily frustrating when someone is too focussed on maintainability (or some other -ity)
+* code reviews can be unnecessarily frustrating when someone is too focused on maintainability (or some other -ity)

 These are perhaps obvious examples when laid out this way, but when someone is debating/arguing/foam-sword-fighting me over something, I can have a really tough time actually recognizing my zealotry.
 This is because *when I'm the one exhibiting zealotry I'm more likely to think that other people are the ones being unreasonable*.

 There's a general rule of mine that often saves me in this situation: if I can't intimately empathize with a point someone is making, I'm clearly lacking information.
-Everyone's brain works surprisingly similarily, and I should be capable of understanding why someone is doing something.
+Everyone's brain works surprisingly similarly, and I should be capable of understanding why someone is doing something.

 So in this "someone is probably being a zealot and I don't know whether it's me" situation, I end up asking "could you help me understand?"
 And then I'll keep trying to understand until I feel confident I could argue on behalf of the person if needed.
-I also wait until I'm not angry or frustrated anymore, because those emotions cloud my judgement like toxic fumes.
+I also wait until I'm not angry or frustrated anymore, because those emotions cloud my judgment like toxic fumes.
 Afterwards I usually understand where the zealotry is, and moving forward is always much easier.

 It's worth mentioning that this is the ideal case.
 The thing I try to do.
 I'm not sure how often I'm successful, but I'm hoping more and more often as the years pass by.